 This course defines the field of sport psychology and takes a look at its history and evolution to more current trends.
 Sport psychology as a science looks at large social issues and investigates the cause and effect of behavior in both team and individual sports.
 This course examines and studies people and their behavior in sport contexts.
 Theories and knowledge of psychology are presented in sport contexts.
 Primary focus is on how this specialty of psychology can serve athletes and coaches by applying psychological principles.
-On demand
+A grade of C is required.
+Fall, Winter, Summer